vj1089/my_project_micro/elb/README.md

 }
 ```

 ## Variables
 See `variables.tf` for all available variables and their descriptions.

+- `lb_domain`: The domain to use for ACM certificate lookup.
+If not set, defaults to `*.beigenecorp.net`.
+The module will automatically use the ACM certificate for this domain for HTTPS listeners unless you specify a certificate ARN directly.

 ## Outputs
 - `LB_Details`: Map with LB ID, DNS, Name, Target Group IDs/Ports, Listener IDs/Ports